Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 From here the driving became more difficult as we took the steep winding gravel road 614 over the mountains to Rauðasandur Beach.
 The view of this 10km long beach coming down the mountain is stunning.

-When we arrived we were unclear where to park and walk on the beach as it was full of water channels.
 We continued on (after turning right at the bottom of the mountain) until we reached a little black church with a blue P parking sign outside.

-Black church at Rauðasandur Beach in Westfjords
+Black church at Rauðasandur Beach in Westfjords, Iceland

 Park here!

-There was no one else around, but we saw a sign for a walking trail a little further down the road.
 We hopped over the chain gate and walked on the gravel road and grassy path for 1.5km (just under a mile) until we finally reached the edge of the beach.

-Trail to beach at Rauðasandur Beach, Westfjords
+Trail to beach at Rauðasandur Beach, Westfjords, Iceland

 Follow this 1.5km trail to get to the beach